 One big mistake a lot of brands make on all social media channels (not just Instagram) is that they think posting content is all they need to do to grow their followers.
-But in reality actually engaging with people that makes you stand out and builds your network.
+But actually engaging with people that makes you stand out and builds your network.

-So get liking and commenting on candidates’ posts to boost your profile and build your reputation as a brand that cares about its audience.
+So, get liking and commenting on candidates’ posts to boost your profile and build your reputation as a brand that cares about its audience.

 Post polls, or even do Q&A’s to show your audience you care about their opinions and that you can also create engaging industry discussions that people will be interested in and want to reply to.